rajahaseebfayyaz/restaurantWebApp/README.md

 Customers interact with our system directly in order to place order, modify order, get bill and

 give feedback.
-We do not store any information related to customers in our system.
+Customer can sign up /login and also edit there booking.
 The process

 of order taking starts from customers placing order and then the other series of events begin.